saitaiky/notebook/docs/docs/software-development/version-control/merge-strategies/rebase.md

 - **Simplifies Potential Merge Conflicts:** Rebasing allows you to resolve conflicts from a series of commits incrementally which can simplify the conflict resolution process.
 - **Up-to-Date History:** Running rebase frequently keeps your feature branch up-to-date with the main branch, facilitating a smoother final merge.

-:::infoThe Paradox of Merging in Git: When Rivers of Code Defy Logic Merging creates a loop which **destroys the mental model that Git was designed** by which causes troubles in any visualization of the Git history.
+:::info The Paradox of Merging in Git: When Rivers of Code Defy Logic Merging creates a loop which **destroys the mental model that Git was designed** by which causes troubles in any visualization of the Git history.

 Imagine there's a river (e.g. the "Nile").
 Water is flowing in one direction (direction of time in Git history).
 Now and then, imagine there's a branch to that river and suppose most of those branches `merge` back into the river.
 That's what the flow of a river might look like naturally.
 It makes sense.